Yusuf Demir

-Yusuf Demir (/tr/; born 2 June 2003) is an Austrian professional footballer who plays as a right winger for Süper Lig club Galatasaray.
+Yusuf Demir (/tr/; born 2 June 2003) is an Austrian professional footballer who plays as a right winger for Austrian Bundesliga club Rapid Wien.

 Club career

 Early life

 Yusuf Demir was born on 2 June 2003, in Vienna, Austria, to Turkish parents, with his family roots in Trabzon, Turkey.

 Rapid Wien

 On 26 May 2019, Demir signed a professional contract with Rapid Wien.
 Demir made his professional debut with Rapid Wien in a 3–0 league win over Admira on 14 December 2019.
 On 15 September 2020, Demir scored a goal for Rapid Wien in 2–1 defeat against Gent in the UEFA Champions League third qualifying round, at 17 years, three months and 13 days old, to become the youngest Austrian scorer since Gerd Wimmer in 1994, aged 17 years, ten months and 27 days.

 Barcelona

 In July 2021, Barcelona announced the signing of Demir on a season-long loan from Rapid Wien for €500,000, with an option to make the move permanent in the future for a further €10 million, but if the player reached ten appearances the club would be obligated to activate it.

 On 23 August 2021, Demir made his competitive debut against Athletic Bilbao.
 He came on as a replacement for Martin Braithwaite after 61 minutes, becoming Barça's youngest foreign debutant since Lionel Messi (aged 17 years and 114 days) who did so in 2004.

 On 31 August 2021, Demir was registered by Barcelona to play in La Liga as a first-team player after he was previously set to be registered in the reserves.
 He was handed the number 11 jersey that was previously held by Ousmane Dembélé.

 On 13 January 2022, the loan was terminated, and Demir returned to Austria.